 Unfortunately, surveillance is perfectly legal and is an industry standard.
 Although you may think that it is an extreme attempt to deny a person’s disability, it is quite a common practice.
 However, a person still has a right to privacy, so if the surveillance is taken and violates that person’s privacy rights, it may be inadmissible.
 This is why surveillance is generally taken in public, such as in front of a person’s house or at the store.
 Anything beyond that may be a violation of privacy.

-Accordingly, it is important to consult with a disability attorney to review any video that is being used against you and to see if it is inadmissible.
+Accordingly, it is important to consult with a disability attorney in NYC to review any video that is being used against you and to see if it is inadmissible.